infothrill/ansible-role-hd_idle/README.md

 ### x

-* Upgrade molecule to 3.x
+* Upgrade molecule to 3.0.x
+* added support for ansible 2.10

 ### 2.0.1